NielsEgesdahlJensen/ArkAscendedQuestUI/readme.md

 The API provides the following endpoints:

+GET requests
 - `{eos_id}/currentquests`: Displays the current available quests for a player
 - `{eos_id}/completedquests`: Shows the completed quests for a player
 - `{eos_id}/leaderboards`: Displays a leaderboard
 - `{eos_id}/statistics`: Provides various player statistics
 - `{eos_id}/trackers`: Shows all tracked stats for a player
+- `{eos_id}/quest/{quest_id}`: Shows tracked data for a given quest

+POST requests
+- `{eos_id}/discordlink`: used in The-God-Of-Noise's UI to link a Discord user to an eos id.
+(Discord bot with functionality for this may or may not be released.)
+Feature is turned off by default in config.

 ## Prerequisites